Automatic Symmetry Discovery with Lie Algebra Convolutional Network: Lie Algebra Convolutional Network

 Hence, for each $L_i$, the pushforward $gL_ig^{-1}$ generates a flow on $\mathcal{S}$ through the vector field $\hat{L}_i\equiv gL_i\cdot d/dg = [gL_ig^{-1} \vx]^\alpha \ro_\alpha$ (Fig. \ref{fig:Lie-group-S}). \out{ Being a vector field $\hat{L}_i\in T\mathcal{S}$ (i.e. 1-tensor), $\hat{L}_i$ is basis independent, meaning for $v \in G$, $\hat{L}_i(v\vx) = \hat{L}_i$.
 Its components transform as $[\hat{L}_i(v \vx)]^\alpha =[vgL_i\vx_0]^\alpha = v^\alpha_\beta \hat{L}_i(\vx)^\beta $, while the partial transforms as $\ro / \ro[v\vx]^\alpha = [v^{-1}]^{\gamma}_\alpha \ro_\gamma$. }

-\textbf{Lie algebra convolutional (L-conv) layer} \Eqref{eq:L-conv} states that for a kernel localized near identity the effect of the kernel can be summarized in $W^0$ and $\ba{\eps}^i\hat{L}_i$.
-It is important to note that we do not need to perform the integral over $G$ explicitly anymore.
+\textbf{Lie algebra convolutional (L-conv) layer.} \Eqref{eq:L-conv} states that for a kernel localized near the identity, the effect of the kernel can be summarized in $W^0$ and $\ba{\eps}^i\hat{L}_i$.
+Note that we do not need to perform the integral over $G$ explicitly anymore.
 Instead of working with a kernel $\kappa_0$, we only need to specify $W^0$ and $\ba{\eps}^i$.
-The construction in \eqref{eq:L-conv} turns out to be the basic building block of G-conv, as we show below.
-Hence, in general, we define the Lie algebra convolution (L-conv) as follows
+Hence, in general, we define the Lie algebra convolution (L-conv) as

 Being an expansion of G-conv, L-conv inherits the equivariance of G-conv, as we show next.

 \begin{proposition}[Equivariance of L-conv] With assumptions above, L-conv is equivariant under $G$. \end{proposition}